deka108/rrt/README.md

 ### Prerequisites:

 1. Installation of pybullet on the machine
+1. Python 3.6 or above needs to be installed in the machine
-2. demo.py needs to be working on the host machine
+1. demo.py needs to be working on the host machine

 ----
 ### Usage